What is the Joint Spatial Framework?

 - Swindon and Wiltshire Joint Spatial Framework: Trowbridge Housing Market Area

-Comments are invited on these documents and supporting evidence during the six week consultation period, which runs from 9:00am on Tuesday 7 November 2017 until 5:00pm on Tuesday 19 December 2017.
+Comments were invited on these documents and supporting evidence during the six week consultation period, which ran from 9:00am on Tuesday 7 November 2017 until 5:00pm on Tuesday 19 December 2017.